* This is the Veterinary Version. *

 Torsemide is a newer loop diuretic that has better and more consistent bioavailability (better and more consistent GI absorption), has a longer duration of action (can be administered less frequently), and is more potent (requires a lower dose) than furosemide in dogs.
 Although there is less experience with this agent, it can be useful in management of refractory heart failure in which furosemide resistance has been documented or when furosemide is not tolerated.
 The starting dosage is approximately one-tenth that of the current furosemide dose (take total daily current dose of furosemide, multiply times 0.1, and divide that dose bid).
-Most commonly that translates into a dosage in the 0.1–0.3 mg/kg, bid.
+Most commonly that translates into a dosage of 1–0.3 mg/kg, bid.
 However, dosages as high as 1 mg/kg, bid, have been used in a few dogs with ascites but only using careful upward titration.

 Thiazide diuretics (eg, hydrochlorothiazide, chlorothiazide) decrease sodium resorption via inhibition of the Na+/Cl– cotransporter in the distal convoluted tubule.
 This results in increased sodium and water delivery to the collecting ducts and subsequent increased hydrogen and potassium excretion.
 Although the thiazides are relatively weak diuretics, they do exert a synergistic effect when administered with loop diuretics and can cause profound electrolyte abnormalities (particularly hypokalemia) and dehydration when used in combination if not used judiciously.
 Hydrochlorothiazide is more commonly used, with a recommended dosage of 1–4 mg/kg, PO, 1–2 times/day.
 It is also used as a combination product with the potassium-sparing diuretic spironolactone (see below), which may be dosed at 1–4 mg/kg, PO, 1–2 times/day.
 Many animals do not tolerate dosages at the higher end of this range, and the lowest effective dosage should be used.
 Chlorothiazide is dosed at 20–40 mg/kg, PO, 1–2 times/day.
 Thiazide diuretics are generally reserved for those cases in which resistance to furosemide has developed.

 Potassium-sparing diuretics are the weakest of the diuretic class, exhibiting little to sometimes undetectable diuretic effect at standard dosages, especially when used alone in healthy dogs.
 Although they may produce more diuresis in a dog in heart failure, they should never be relied on to produce diuresis in an animal in heart failure.
 They should also never be used to replace a loop diuretic; they are used only as adjunctive (add-on) agents.
 Drugs in this class include the aldosterone inhibitors spironolactone and eplerenone and those that block sodium resorption at the distal tubules, triamterene and amiloride.
 Spironolactone is currently the only one used clinically in veterinary medicine.
 A large-scale clinical trial in people with heart failure in the 1990s demonstrated significant improvement in morbidity and mortality in patients with myocardial infarction administered spironolactone versus placebo, in addition to standard heart failure therapy.
 It was subsequently shown that the beneficial effect was all due to spironolactone's antifibrotic effects in the myocardium, not its diuretic properties.
 Only one discredited study from Europe has suggested benefit in dogs in heart failure.
-In theory, spironolactone may be of benefit in dogs with dilated cardiomyopathy, because myocardial fibrosis is a component of this disease.
+In theory, spironolactone may be of benefit in dogs with DCM, because myocardial fibrosis is a component of this disease.
 It is unlikely that myocardial fibrosis and diastolic dysfunction are important components of the pathophysiology of primary mitral regurgitation.
 In one study, spironolactone had no benefit in cats with hypertrophic cardiomyopathy before the onset of heart failure, another disease with myocardial fibrosis.
 Eplerenone has demonstrated a myocardial protective effect in dogs with experimentally induced myocardial infarction and heart failure.

 Spironolactone is used by many veterinary cardiologists for its theoretical benefits.
 It may be beneficial in some dogs with refractory ascites or in those in which clinically significant hypokalemia has developed.
 It is dosed at 1–3 mg/kg, PO, 1–2 times/day.

-Pimobendan is a novel inodilator (inotropic drug and vasodilator) approved by the FDA in 2007 for use in dogs with CHF related to atrioventricular valve insufficiency or dilated cardiomyopathy.
+Pimobendan is a novel inodilator (inotropic drug and vasodilator) approved by the FDA in 2007 for use in dogs with CHF related to atrioventricular valve insufficiency or DCM.
 It is classified as a calcium sensitizer and a phosphodiesterase (PDE) III inhibitor.
 The parent compound (pimobendan) is responsible for the calcium sensitization, while an active metabolite (desmethylpimobendan) is a PDE III inhibitor (~100 times more potent than pimobendan).
 Pimobendan sensitizes cardiomyocyte contractile proteins (mostly troponin C) to calcium, and desmethylpimobendan increases cyclic AMP and calcium cycling within the cell.
 Myocardial oxygen consumption is increased, as for any positive inotropic agent, in healthy dogs.
 Vasodilation occurs via vascular PDE III inhibition, leading to endothelial smooth muscle relaxation and calcium efflux.
 Vasodilation includes coronary artery vasodilation, which leads to increased coronary blood flow and increased myocardial oxygen delivery.
 Additional beneficial effects may include improved myocardial relaxation, anti-inflammatory and anticytokine effects, and neurohumoral modulation.

 Pimobendan is not approved for use in dogs before the onset of heart failure.
 With regard to mitral regurgitation due to myxomatous mitral valve degeneration, a study in Beagles with mild, naturally occurring mitral regurgitation demonstrated increased valvular lesions in dogs treated with pimobendan compared with dogs treated with benazepril.
 Preclinical studies by the manufacturer suggest the same thing might occur in healthy dogs.
 A clinical study is nearing completion that looks at pimobendan vs placebo in small dogs with mitral regurgitation before onset of heart failure to determine whether it prolongs the time to onset of heart failure.
-A study in Doberman Pinschers with dilated cardiomyopathy (DCM) but no heart failure suggested that low-dose pimobendan administration may prolong the time until the onset of heart failure or sudden death.
+A study in Doberman Pinschers with DCM but no heart failure suggested that low-dose pimobendan administration may prolong the time until the onset of heart failure or sudden death.
 Neither of these disparate endpoints was statistically significant on its own, but the combined endpoint was.